Dan Biggar's Lions mission and why he's expecting no favours from Warren Gatland

-It’s been 12 months of being targeted by the media and the opposition, but for Dan Biggar it’s about the next six months, and what he is targeting.
+It’s been 12 months of being targeted by the opposition, but for Dan Biggar it’s about the next six months, and what he is targeting.

-Warren Gatland was announced as the British and Irish Lions coach for the second time last month, temporarily leaving Wales, to focus on beating the All Blacks in their own back yard in arguably the most gruelling tour ever.
+The Wales coach Warren Gatland was last month announced as the man to lead the British and Irish Lions for the second time in 2017 when he will temporarily put his Wales duties to one side to focus on beating the All Blacks in their own back yard.
+It is arguably rugby's most gruelling tour.

-For Biggar, joining him on that tour is his goal and he feels like the experience of playing three tests in New Zealand this year will give him an edge over fellow contenders Johnny Sexton, George Ford and Owen Farrell, but he is not expecting any favours from Gatland – and that’s the way he wants it.
+For Biggar, joining him on that tour is his goal and he feels like the experience of playing three Tests in New Zealand this year will give him an edge over fellow No 10 contenders Johnny Sexton, George Ford and Owen Farrell, but he is not expecting any favours from Gatland – and that’s the way he wants it.

-“We put in a pretty good account of ourselves in the first two tests (against New Zealand this year) so we’re fully aware of how tough it’s going to be, maybe more so than players from the other teams.
+“We put in a pretty good account of ourselves in the first two Tests [against New Zealand] so we’re fully aware of how tough it’s going to be, maybe more so than players from the other teams.

-“We know what the challenge as we’ve just come off the back of it so maybe that will give us an advantage going into selection.
-But ‘Gats’ will be switched on and pick who he thinks is the best man for the job, whether he is Welsh or not.”
+“We know what the challenge is as we’ve just come off the back of it so maybe that will give us an advantage going into selection.
+But Gats will be switched on and pick who he thinks is the best man for the job, whether he is Welsh or not.”

-His performances in the World Cup 12 months ago – most notably his late kick from halfway to snatch a 28-25 win over hosts England – have thrust the normally attention-avoiding Ospreys man into the media firing line.
+His performances in the World Cup 12 months ago – most notably his late kick from halfway to snatch a 28-25 win over hosts England – have thrust the normally attention-avoiding Ospreys man into the media spotlight.

 “It’s flown by.
-It feels like only last week the World Cup was on, it’s been pretty busy, pretty hectic – it’s certainly changed things,” reminisced Biggar.
+It feels like only last week the World Cup was on.
+It’s been pretty busy, pretty hectic – it’s certainly changed things,” adds Biggar.
 “You put yourself in the limelight when you perform in a World Cup because it’s more global than anything that you’re normally used to.”

 However, where Wales were expected to kick on since, they have stuttered, and so has the 26-year-old.
 He has found himself the target of not only his critics, but also his opponents who have singled him out for special attention.